MicrosoftDocs/ai-builder/ai-builder-docs/share-model.md

 ## FAQ

-- *Can I allow other users to edit my model?*

- Yes, but it requires an administrator to go through advanced settings of the organization, select your AI Model and share it with other users.

-- *The owner of a model has left the company.
-How can we allow non admin users to edit this model?*

- You need to reassign this model to another user.
-Reassign means changing ownership in the advanced settings of your organization in AI Builder.
-You also need to give  access to data used to train the model.

 - *Is this sharing step mandatory to use an app that includes calls to an AI Model?
 Why is app sharing not enough?*

 Yes, it is mandatory.
 App sharing only allows users to launch the app.
 Other access like data access or AI Model access must be granted separately.
 AI Model access is given through this sharing mechanism.
 Without it, users will be able to launch the app, but won't be able to perform a call to the AI Model.